-In the January 2020 report, Vodafone and Plusnet received the most complaints with 26 and 22 complaints per 100,000 customers respectively.
+In the May 2020 report covers complaints data from October to December 2019.
+In that time, Vodafone and Plusnet received the most complaints regarding fixed broadband services, with 27 and 20 complaints per 100,000 customers respectively.

-The industry average at that time worked out to be 14 complaints per 100,000, which saw the likes of EE and Sky sitting comfortably below that line with just 5 complaints per 100,000 customers each.
+The industry average at that time worked out to be 12 complaints per 100,000, which saw both Sky and EE well below that line with just 5 complaints per 100,000 customers each.

 If you’re unhappy with your broadband provider’s customer service and want to shop around for better deals, try our Network Checker to see the speeds you have available directly to your home.